dibalokechanda/dibalokechanda.github.io/_posts/2024-03-06-Introduction-to-GLMs-and-GAMs.md

 ![ols](https://i.ibb.co/5xsFKVV/chrome-j5j-Tu-I7-Ar-N.png)

 In this figure, the Gaussian distribution of the response variable is superimposed on the regression line.
 I think anyone can immediately see the problem if this model is to be applied in a real-world scenario.
 The response variable is not always going to follow the Gaussian distribution.
 When it does not follow a Gaussian distribution the OLS is going to fail.
+Also for OLS to work it need to abide by the homoscedasticity requirement which is often not the case in real-life data.

 How do we adjust for this?
 Is there a way we can specify the distribution of the response variable before hand and the model will adapt accordingly ?
 Generalized linear models does exactly that.
 A well-known example of GLM is logistic regression where we assume the response variable follows a bernouli distribution.